Trip Facts

 Both Ncell and NTC telecom companies provide free prepaid SIM cards to international travelers upon arrival at the airport.
 You can obtain them with a copy of your passport and a passport-sized photo.

-Proper acclimatization is key for altitude sickness management.
+Everest Base Camp trek safety starts with proper acclimatization to manage altitude sickness.
 The trek is generally safe with adequate preparation, but awareness of altitude-related risks is crucial.

 How many people can be expected on Everest Base Camp Trek?

-Travel insurance is mandatory and should cover personal liability, lost baggage, medical protection, emergency evacuation, trip cancellations, accidents, and missed flights.
+Everest Base Camp trek Travel insurance is mandatory.
+It should cover personal liability, lost baggage, medical protection, emergency evacuation, trip cancellations, accidents, and missed flights.
+Having comprehensive travel insurance ensures that you are protected against unexpected events and can enjoy your trek with peace of mind.

 What is the occupancy per room in Kathmandu and along the trekking trail?